dlstreamer/pipeline-server/client/README.md

-# VA Client Command Reference
+# Pipeline Client Command Reference
-vaclient is a python app intended to be a reference for using Intel(R) Deep Learning Streamer (Intel(R) DL Streamer) Pipeline Server REST API. vaclient is included in Pipeline Server's REST container and can be easily launched using the accompanying run script, `vaclient.sh`.
+pipeline_client is a python app intended to be a reference for using Intel(R) Deep Learning Streamer (Intel(R) DL Streamer) Pipeline Server REST API. pipeline_client is included in Pipeline Server's REST container and can be easily launched using the accompanying run script, `pipeline_client.sh`.

 >**Note:**
-This document assumes you are familiar with Intel(R) DL Streamer Pipeline Server and have built the image locally and Pipeline Server REST instance is running for VA Client to connect to.
+This document assumes you are familiar with Intel(R) DL Streamer Pipeline Server and have built the image locally and Pipeline Server REST instance is running for Pipeline Client to connect to.
 See the main [README](../README.md) for details on building and running the service.

 ## Basic Usage
 ### Listing Supported Models and Pipelines